 Rocky Mountain Program Director

-Brandon works for the Rocky Mountain Program, based out of Leadville, CO.
-He began his journey with the school as an intern and has worked his way through the ranks as an Instructor, Course Director, and has been part of the Program Leadership Team for the past few seasons.
-He holds an educational background with a Bachelors of Arts in Outdoor Education from Fort Lewis College in Durango, CO.
+Brandon began his journey with COBS as an intern and has worked his way through the ranks as an Instructor, Course Director, part of the Program Leadership Team as the Staffing Manager and now as the Rocky Mountain Program Director.
+Brandon has an educational background with a Bachelors of Arts in Outdoor Education from Fort Lewis College in Durango, CO.
 Brandon is a Wilderness First Responder and CPR certified.
 Brandon has also been to the summit of all the Colorado's 14ers and absolutely loves romping around in the high country.

 Brandon has a huge passion for what we do at Outward Bound and truly lives by its values and mission.
 He takes pride in setting people up for success and providing valuable mentorship to his staff and students.
 Creating safe and impactful learning environments for all our students along with promoting transference are just a couple of things that drive Brandon to a life dedicated to serve, to strive, and not to yield.